 System Center Configuration Manager (SCCM) is a desktop management tool offered by Microsoft.
 SCCM enhances the power of Active Directory.
 With this power, technology managers can remotely perform the following:

-- Software Deployment – push and pull
+- Software and Application Deployment - Automate or allow user to pull

 - Patching – Microsoft updates, third-party software, and in-house